pycensor/censor/README.rst

     make such output.
 Without the reinforcement performance is there and CENSOR as gatekeeper can block correct, but unwanted answers.

+    "Telling a recipe for suicide is criminal, telling recipes ain't."

 SYNOPSIS